 There was a 'Fremantle Museum' in the Fremantle Arts Centre (the former Asylum), but it was closed when the Maritime Museum opened on the South Wharf.
 There was also a 'Prison Museum' in one of the buildings on The Terrace at Fremantle Prison.
 Most of the items in both are now probably in Welshpool.

-Apparently the first museum in Western Australia was in Fremantle, but I have yet to find out where and when.
+(Apparently the first museum in Western Australia was in Fremantle, but I have yet to find out where and when.
+Anyone?)

-This is in the 1853 Commissariat building, itself a historic building of great importance.
+This is in the 1853 Commissariat building, itself an important historic building.